DragonJedi0/sgc_site/README.md

 ## Disclaimer

 This is a non-commercial fan project. _Stargate_, _Stargate SG-1_, and all related marks, logos, and characters are trademarks of Metro-Goldwyn-Mayer Studios Inc. (MGM).
 This project is not endorsed by or affiliated with MGM or the Stargate franchise.
 All copyrighted materials are used under Fair Use for educational and portfolio purposes.

+## Contributing

+Contributions are appreciated, but not required at this stage as this project will not be published in any capacity other than surface level presentation.

+Motivation
+Quick Start
+Usage
+Contributing